cdfoundation/Ambassador-Member-Webcast-Program/README.md

 - Incubating projects can host 1 webcast per quarter, based on availability
 - Special Interest Groups can host 1 webcast per quarter, based on availability
 - CDF Ambassadors can hold a webcast as it fits their schedule, based on availability.
-- CDF Member webinars will have "Member webcast" preceding their webcast title.
+- CDF Member webcasts will have "Member webcast" preceding their webcast title.
-- CDF project webinars will have "Project webcast" preceding their webcast title.
+- CDF project webcasts will have "Project webcast" preceding their webcast title.
-- CDF Ambassador webinars will have "Ambassador webcast" preceding their webcast title.
+- CDF Ambassador webcasts will have "Ambassador webcast" preceding their webcast title.
-- CDF SIG webinars will have "SIG webcast" preceding their webcast title.
+- CDF SIG webcasts will have "SIG webcast" preceding their webcast title.
 ### Webcast content guidelines
-- The simplest guideline is that webinar topics should be comparable to what would be accepted in a CD Summit talk.
+- The simplest guideline is that webcast topics should be comparable to what would be accepted in a CD Summit talk.
 - No straight product pitches.
 It is okay to do a comparison of part of the landscape (e.g., storage), but webinars should not be promotional.
 - Any platforms, tools, or technologies you are describing must be open source
 ### Webcast Calendar